frellwan/GPU_Week5/README.md

 the convergence.

 The code in this repository uses a subset of the MNIST dataset.
-It will go through all images in the directory and save the standardized image to the ./standard folder using the same name as the original file with an std appended to the end of the name (before the .)
+It will go through all images in the directory and save the standardized image to the ./std_img folder using the same name as the original file with an _meanstd appended to the end of the name (before the .)

+The log file shows the output of using the 600 images from the MNIST dataset.

 ## Key Concepts